marci1175/ferris_draw/DOCUMENTATION.md

    Sets the color of the object identified by the given name.
 The parameters `f32, f32, f32, f32` represent red, green, blue, and alpha (opacity) values, each ranging from 0.0 to 1.0.

 4. **`enable(String)`**
    Enables the drawer so that it will draw when moved in any direction.

 5. **`disable(String)`**
    Disables the drawer so that it will not draw when moved in any direction.

+6. **`rectangle(String, f32, f32)`**
+   Draws a rectangle from the relative position of the drawer.
+The position is in the (x, y) format.
 **The example showing the usage of these functions.**

 ```lua